joannesong/AC-Android/lessons/intro-to-databases/README.md

 ### `DELETE FROM` statements

-Remove records (rows) from a table.
+Remove records (rows) from a table:

 ```SQL
 DELETE FROM table_name WHERE some_column = some_value;